canonical/kafka-k8s-operator/docs/tutorial/enable-encryption.md

 Once TLS is configured on the cluster side, client applications should be configured as well to connect to the correct port and trust the self-signed CA provided by the `self-signed-certificates` charm.

-Make sure that the `kafka-test-app` is not connected to the Charmed Apache Kafka, by removing the relation if it exists:
+Make sure that the `kafka-test-app` is not connected to the Charmed Apache Kafka K8s, by removing the relation if it exists:

 ```shell
 juju remove-relation kafka-test-app kafka-k8s